 Master's degree programs in community health nursing teach registered nurses (RNs) to develop, implement and promote nursing service programs in needy communities.
 Specifically, students are trained to identify high-risk populations, develop and evaluate health policies, and provide disease prevention services.
 Students gain hands-on experience in the field through clinicals and a nursing practicum.

-Applicants to the master's degree program must hold a bachelor's degree in nursing.
-In addition to having GMAT or GRE test scores, applicants must be licensed RNs.
-Prospective students typically complete a statement of intent and submit three letters of recommendation.
+Applicants to the master's degree program must hold a bachelor's degree in nursing and an RN license.
+They must also submit GMAT or GRE scores, a statement of intent, and three letters of recommendation.

 - Epidemiology principles

 - Policy and professional issues

 According to the U.S. Bureau of Labor Statistics (BLS), employment for registered nurses is expected to grow 12 percent between 2018 and 2028, which is much faster than the national average, likely due to the growing elderly population and the increase in the number of people who have access to healthcare because of federal health insurance reform.
 As of May 2018, the BLS reported that registered nurses made a median annual salary of $71,730.

 Completion of the master's program qualifies students to sit for the certification exam offered by the American Nurses Credentialing Center (ANCC) to become advanced practice clinical specialists in community health nursing.
 The examination consists of ten parts and covers community health nursing foundations, assessment and application.

 Community health nurses holding a master's degree can also pursue a doctoral degree in nursing.
 They may pursue a Doctor of Nursing Practice (DNP) or a Ph.D. in nursing.
 The DNP is typically designed for nurses pursuing practical medical training, whereas Ph.D. programs focus on research in the field.